TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

     })();
   }, [user]);

-  // 4) Real-time subscription: Supabase → local
-  useEffect(() => {
+  // 4) Real-time subscription: if online, fetch from server → local useEffect(() => {
     if (!user?.id) return;